Economic policy of the Alberto Fujimori administration: Second term: 28 July 1995 – 28 July 2000

 Peru was reintegrated into the global economic system, and began to attract foreign investment.
 The sell-off of state-owned enterprises led to improvements in some service industries, notably local telephony, mobile telephony and Internet.
 For example, before privatization, a consumer or business would need to wait up to 10 years to get a local telephone line installed from the monopolistic state-run telephone company, at a cost of $607 for a residential line.
 A couple of years after privatization, the wait was reduced to just a few days.
 Peru's Physical land based telephone network had a dramatic increase in telephone penetration from 2.9% in 1993 to 5.9% in 1996 and 6.2% in 2000, and a dramatic decrease in the wait for a telephone line.
 Average wait went from 70 months in 1993 (before privatization) to two months in 1996 (after privatization).
 Privatization also generated foreign investment in export-oriented activities such as mining and energy extraction, notably the Camisea gas project and the copper and zinc extraction projects at Antamina.

 By the end of the decade, Peru's international currency reserves were built up from nearly zero at the end of García's term to almost US$10 billion.
-Fujimori also left a smaller state bureaucracy and reduced government expenses (in contrast to the historical pattern of bureaucratic expansion), a technically minded (but widely perceived as politicized) administration of public entities like SUNAT (the tax collection agency), a large number of new schools (not only in Lima but in Peru's small towns), more roads and highways, and new and upgraded communications infrastructure.
-These improvement led to the revival of tourism, agroexport, industries and fisheries.
+Economic improvement led to the revival of tourism, agroexport, industries and fisheries.

 In addition to the nature of democracy under Fujimori, Peruvians were becoming increasingly interested in the myriad criminal allegations involving Fujimori and his chief of the National Intelligence Service, Vladimiro Montesinos.
 A 2002 report by Health Minister Fernando Carbone would later suggest that Fujimori was involved in the forced sterilizations of up to 300,000 indigenous women from 1996 to 2000, as part of a population control program.
-A 2004 World Bankpublication would suggest that, in this period, Montesinos' abuse of the power accorded him by Fujimori "led to a steady and systematic undermining of the rule of law".
+A 2004 World Bank publication would suggest that, in this period, Montesinos' abuse of the power accorded him by Fujimori "led to a steady and systematic undermining of the rule of law".